rasagu/SME-AI-Toolkit/README.md

     ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/af585103-90d0-4de1-b74f-cd3c3bebb7d0)

     In this case, you should see that a _Lack of employee capabilities_ barrier can be overcome by either _Developing dynamic capabilities_, _Innovation culture_ or implementing _Simple solutions_.
 4. To see which support documents cover _Simple solutions_ right click on the node.
 In the dropdown menu select **Expand**.
-Select _CONSIDERS_ to see which documents consider this.
+Select _CONSIDERS_ to see which documents consider this:

     ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/96288e62-1470-496d-a44f-afa52db7beb2)

 5. To read a specific support document of interest, right click on the document node.
 In the dropdown menu select **Inspect**.
-A pop-up window with the document link will appear.
+A pop-up window with the document link will appear:

     ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/7893ff6a-39b9-44bf-a791-de5e94eca063)